sebkirche/pcurl/README.md

 * values of the response headers
 * single values or subsets of a JSON response (with builtin jsonification); parsing of a local file is supported with `file:` protocol

+I am planning to implement a limited set of decision structures (`if`, `case`) capable to define a return value based on a header or a JSON value, or to perform polling until a defined failure or success condition.

 Perl limited dependencies are:

 * Data::Dumper